pajkosmi/FLASH_workshop/workshop.md

   * Follows active (massive, charged, sink) or passive (tracer) particles

 * Cosmology
-  * Solves Firedmann equation for scale factor in expanding universe
+  * Solves Friedmann equation for scale factor in expanding universe
   * Applies cosmological redshift to hydro quantities
     * Calculations assumed to take place in comoving coordinates
   * See Chapter 21 for more details